 GET /index.html HTTP/1.1

-There’s a lot more rules about the way the requester can include more information in the request and the way the other side, which returns the resource, packages up its content.
+There are a lot more rules about the way the requester can include more information in the request and the way the other side, which returns the resource, packages up its content.
 We’ll look at HTTP in a little more detail in Chapter 18.

 Most protocols are built on top of other protocols.
 HTTP treats the network as a streamlike device into which you can put bits and have them arrive at the correct destination in the correct order.
 As we saw in Chapter 11, ensuring those things is already a rather difficult problem.